iPlumb3r/KeQuarks/ReadMe.md

 The goal of this initiative is to identify and define __relevant__ Concepts & (Meta)-Models for designing __poweful__ Model(s).
 * <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/Conczpts">Concept</a> identification is done by selecting them in already existing relevant <a href="https://github.com/iPlumb3r/KeQuarks/tree/master/Paradigms">Paradigms</a>
-* Concept definition is done via an onto-terminology approach, where concepts & terms which denote them are "decoupled" (in order to avoid - or at least limit - any terminological debate).
-This kind of approach allows both a common consensus about concepts, but allows also everybody to use its prefered terms.
+* Concept definition is done via an onto-terminology approach, where __Concepts__ & __Terms__ which denote them are "decoupled" (in order to avoid - or at least limit - any terminological debate).
+This kind of approach allows both a common consensus about __Concepts__, but allows also everybody to use its prefered __Terms__.

 Motivation